-Sales of a large amount of Sasol's ordinary shares and ADSs could adversely affect the prevailing market price of the securities

-Historically, trading volumes and the liquidity of shares listed on the JSE Limited (JSE) have been low in comparison with other major markets.
+Sales of a large amount of Sasol's ordinary shares and ADSs could adversely affect the prevailing market price of the securities been low in comparison with other major markets.
 The ability of a holder to sell a substantial number of Sasol's ordinary shares on the JSE in a timely manner, especially in a large block trade, may be restricted by this limited liquidity.
-The sales of ordinary shares or ADSs, if substantial, or the perception that these sales may occur and be substantial, could exert downward pressure on the prevailing market prices for the Sasol ordinary shares or ADSs, causing their market prices to decline.
+The sales of ordinary shares or ADSs, if substantial, or the perception that these sales may occur and be substantial, could exert downward pressure on the prevailing market prices for Sasol ordinary shares or ADSs, causing their market prices to decline.